 1. Have a Plan

-Developing a strategy for your digital displays is the first step to using the medium effectively.
+Developing a strategy for your digital signage is the first step to using the medium effectively.
 Something as simple as a content calendar will bring structure and perspective to the process.
 You have safety benchmarks to meet.
 What are the key messages that need to be communicated to achieve those safety goals?
 Outline your messaging and systematically communicate it in a visually engaging way.

 2. Keep the Content Fresh

 Just like the poster gathering dust in the breakroom, digital signage displays will start to blend into the background if the content is not updated frequently.
 Conversely, employees will take notice when the content changes regularly.
 Develop a cadence for your content and rotate the messaging on a schedule.
 For example, pick one safety topic to highlight every two weeks and cycle through them.
-Fresh content is essential to keeping employees engaged, and an engaged employee is ultimately a safer employee (Safegagement, 2016).
+Fresh content is essential to keeping employees engaged, and an engaged employee is ultimately a safer employee (Safegagement).

 3. Reinforce Safety Training & Regulations

 Developing a culture of safety requires frequent reinforcement of important procedures.
 Use digital signage to continually educate your workforce on the best safety practices and new regulations.
 These small reminders add up over the long-term, and reinforce the bigger initiatives like yearly safety compliance training courses.